 Record labels in the 90s such as Misanthropy Records and The End Records were responsible for promoting and spreading the genre and this resulted in the emergence of more localized Avant-Garde Metal scenes in Tokyo, LA, Boston, Oslo, and the San Francisco Bay Area.

 Avant-Garde Metal Music To Listen To:

 Isis, Kayo Dot, Giant Squid, and Neurosis.

 8. Nu/Alternative Metal

-The band Korn are often credited for being the first ones to bring the spotlight to the genre in the early 1990s.
-While many Heavy Metal listeners do not consider Nu Metal as a true subgenre, Nu Metal reached peak popularity in the early 2000s, and bands such as Papa Roach, P.O.D, Staind all sold multi-platinum albums.
+The band Korn is often credited for being the first one to bring the spotlight to the genre in the early 1990s.
+While many Heavy Metal listeners do not consider Nu Metal as a true subgenre, Nu Metal reached peak popularity in the early 2000s, and bands such as Papa Roach, P.O.D, and Staind all sold multi-platinum albums.

 Nu Metal can be credited for inspiring modern genres such as Hyperpop (Rina Sawayama, Grimes, Poppy).